XinyuanLiao/AttnPINN-for-RUL-Estimation/README.md

 ```
 In `main.py`, it includes training, predicting and drawing functions.

- By default, only predicting function will run.

-## Output

-By default, the output will be:
+ By default, only predicting function will run and the output will be:

 ```
 Test_RMSE: 18.37,   Score: 2058.5